anywhere-fitness-2-bw-ft/back-end/README.md

 [GET] /api/classes/:id - Retrieves the class of the given ID.

-[POST] /api/classes - Creates a new class.
+[POST] /api/classes -

+1. Creates a new class.
+2. If class_type_name doesn't already exist, it will be added to a seperate class type table and stored for future use.

 The object must have:

 1. name - what the class is called
-2. type - type of activity
+2. class_type_name - type of activity
 3. start_time - when the class begins
 4. duration - how long the class lasts
 5. intensity_level - how hard of a workout (scale of 1-10)